 This document is tailored to job seekers on the French market and covers interview basics!
 It is not designed to be exhaustive.

 - Be on time!
 Plan for last minute public transport problems and bad weather.

 - Be the image of your future employer.

 - Be organized!
 Take a clean copy of your CV and other supporting documentation (written references, diplomas, …).
 Take notes (you won’t remember everything)!

 Did you know?
 You may have the right, during your notice period, to paid time off for interviews.
 It is not French law that allows this, but rather your collective bargaining agreement “CBA”.
 Check your CBA to see if you can attend interviews during your paid working hours.

 THE THREE TRUE INTERVIEW QUESTIONS!

-All questions are just other ways of asking one of the three questions below.
-Remember this and questions will become easier to answer.
+All questions are just different ways of asking one of three questions:

 1. Can you do the job?
 (Do you have the hard skills?)

 2. Will you love the job?
 (Are you motivated?
 Will you stay a sufficient amount of time to make our investment in you profitable?)